PoojaswiniT/Immunity_IVF/README.md

 - It performs logistic regression analysis to identify the factors associated with pregnancy outcomes, including protein concentrations in serum, follicular fluid and clinical characteristics like, age, BMI, menstrual cycle length.

-Some instructions and comments are also present within all the scripts, along with, session information and package versions used for reproducibility.
+Some instructions and comments are also present within all the scripts, along with, session information.